nsd.conf(5) nsd 4.12.0 nsd.conf(5)

 Default 128.
 Increase it to allow more zone transfer sockets,

-like to 256.
-To save memory, this can be lowered, set it lower
+server from other servers.
+To save memory, this can be lowered,

-together with some other settings to have reduced memory foot-
+set it lower together with some other settings to have reduced

 This reduces memory footprint, other memory usage is caused